prosirer/numbertree/README.md

 # What is it not?
 This is not a piece of software designed to calculate the system, nor is there any code involved here.
+This is not a divination system based upon "Pythagorean" numerology.
+The Pythagorean number definitions have been removed and replaced with those found in the Sefirot and related sources.

 # License?
 For now, there is no license while this repo & system is being constructed, so users may download the source code, but cannot modify it in anyway as of yet.
 This is expected to change in the future.